CLAM: Continuous Latent Action Models for Robot Learning from Unlabeled Demonstrations: APPENDIX

 A potential issue with using an arbitrary continuous latent action space is grounding actions in the environment.
 In discrete settings, LAMs can recover an action space corresponding to a permutation of the ground-truth environment actions~\cite{bruce2024genie}.
 However, learning this mapping is more challenging for continuous actions.
 In Table~\ref{tab:ablate_vq_joint}, we present additional experiments, ablating both the choice of action space (discrete vs.\ continuous) and joint training on MetaWorld tasks.
 Using discrete latent actions, equivalent to \lapo\ \cite{schmidtlearning}, results in an average of $16\%$ task success compared to using continuous latent actions, which achieves $23\%$.
 This indicates that even without joint training, continuous actions improve performance.
 Furthermore, while joint training does not help much in the discrete latent action case, we see a substantial improvement when coupled with continuous latent actions, achieving $74\%$ average success rate (over $3 \times$ improvement).

+\textbf{Real WidowX Robot Arm Experiments.} We evaluate the scalability of CLAM to more realistic applications on a physical WidowX robot arm shown in \Cref{fig:real_robot}~(Left).
+Even though $\labeleddata$ comprises of \emph{task-agnostic, mixed expertise play} data, we demonstrate that CLAM is still able to learn to solve the tasks while baseline methods struggle to leverage this data to train a task-specific policy.
+As in the simulated experiments, we find that $\vpt$ is the closest baseline, but still struggles as it can only scale with the limited amount of labeled data, while $\bc$ and $\lapa$ are unable to learn from \emph{play} data entirely.
+Remarkably, CLAM learns a policy to solve new tasks, without having explicitly collected action-labeled, expert demonstrations.
+This finding validates prior findings of benefits from action supervision during LAM training, as well as continuous latent action spaces in simulation settings~\cite{nikulin2025latent} and smaller-scale experiments~\cite{yang2025comolearningcontinuouslatent}.

-\textbf{\textsc{Finding 3:} CLAM successfully learns without ever accessing \emph{action-labeled expert} data in both simulation and real robot experiments.} We perform our main-line experiments (\Cref{fig:image_results_mw}) with action-labeled data that is not fully expert.
-This type of data is much cheaper to collect than training human workers to teleoperate robot hardware with potentially many degrees of freedom \cite{lynch2020learning}. \lapa\ circumvents the issues of learning a separate action-grounding model by directly fine-tuning the pretrained LAM with an uninitialized action prediction head on $\labeleddata$.
+\textbf{\textsc{Finding 3:} CLAM successfully learns without ever accessing \emph{action-labeled expert} data in both simulation and real robot experiments.} We perform our main-line experiments (\Cref{fig:image_results_mw}) with action-labeled data that is not fully expert. \lapa\ circumvents the issues of learning a separate action-grounding model by directly fine-tuning the pretrained LAM with an uninitialized action prediction head on $\labeleddata$.
 However, if only partially-optimal or play data is available, the fine-tuned BC model struggles to learn a good policy, since it does not label the unlabeled data.
 In this regard, \lapa\ is similar to \bc\ with a better initialization as a result of the LAM pretraining, (20\% vs.\ 16\% success rate).
 Despite the action-labeled data not being fully optimal, CLAM is still able to achieve high success rates.

-To further investigate this capability of our method, we experiment with various data compositions composed of varying expertise levels.
-We filter our offline dataset for 100 trajectories below a predefined threshold return value and manually verify that the policy does not achieve the downstream task and acts randomly.
-We show in \Cref{fig:labeled_expertise} that even with \texttt{random} policy data we can achieve similar performance as on the \texttt{random/medium} data regime.
+To further investigate this capability of our method, we compare data compositions of varying expertise levels.
+We filter our offline dataset for 100 trajectories below a predefined threshold return value and manually verify that the policy does not achieve the task and acts randomly.
+We show in \Cref{fig:another_side_by_side}~(Right) that even with \texttt{random} policy data we can achieve similar performance as on the \texttt{random/medium} data regime.
 When \texttt{expert} data is available, we can recover a policy that always solves the task.